Advice-Only™ Is Not a Fee Model – It’s a Structural Methodology

 Does Advice-Only™ mean you can’t help with implementation?

 No. Advice-Only™ means implementation support is optional and structurally separate.
 Clients can implement with any provider they choose, and the plan remains complete even if no implementation occurs.
-If a client wants help evaluating options or translating a plan into action, that support can happen at the client’s request — but without hidden incentives, referral compensation, or embedded pressure to move assets or adopt a platform.
+If a client wants help after the planning engagement has formally concluded, that support can occur only under a separate, client-initiated agreement and without any implementation-linked compensation.

 Explore More